aragon/docs/src/court/README.md

     - **Metadata:** Optional metadata that can be used to provide additional information on the dispute to be created
 - **Authentication:** Only the controller is allowed to call this function
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure that the number of possible rulings is within some reasonable bounds (hardcoded as constants)
 - **State transitions:**
-    - Update current Protocol term if needed
+    - Update current Court term if needed
     - Create a new dispute object
     - Create an adjudication round object setting the draft term at the end of the evidence submission period
-    - Calculate dispute fees based on the current Protocol configuration
+    - Calculate dispute fees based on the current Court configuration
-    - Set the number of guardians to be drafted based on the Protocol configuration at the term when dispute was created
+    - Set the number of guardians to be drafted based on the Court configuration at the term when dispute was created
     - Pull the required dispute fee amount from the sender to be deposited in the `Treasury` module, revert if the ERC20-transfer wasn't successful

-#### 4.3.3.
-Close evidence period
+#### Close evidence period

 - **Actor:** Controller
 - **Inputs:**
     - **Dispute ID:** Dispute identification number
 - **Authentication:** Only the controller is allowed to call this function
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure a dispute object with that ID exists
     - Ensure that the current term is at least after the term when the dispute was created
     - Ensure that the dispute evidence period is still open
 - **State transitions:**
     - Update the dispute draft term ID of the first adjudication round to the current term

-#### 4.3.4.
-Draft
+#### Draft

 - **Actor:** External entity incentivized by the draft fee they will earn by performing this execution.
 Alternatively, an altruistic entity to make sure the dispute is drafted
 - **Inputs:**
     - **Dispute ID:** Dispute identification number
 - **Authentication:** Open
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 Otherwise, revert (cannot heartbeat and draft in the same block)
     - Ensure a dispute object with that ID exists
     - Ensure that the last round of the dispute hasn't finished drafting yet
     - Ensure that the draft term for the last round has been reached
     - Ensure that the randomness seed for the current term is either available (current block number within a certain range) or was saved by another draft
 - **State transitions:**
-    - Search up to the maximum batch size of guardians in the `GuardianRegistry` using the current term's randomness seed for entropy, which will lock a certain amount of ANT tokens to each of the drafted guardians based on the penalty permille of the Protocol.
-The maximum number of guardians to be drafted will depend on the maximum number allowed per batch set in the Protocol and the corresponding number of guardians for the dispute.
+    - Search up to the maximum batch size of guardians in the `GuardianRegistry` using the current term's randomness seed for entropy, which will lock a certain amount of ANT tokens to each of the drafted guardians based on the penalty permille of the Court.
+The maximum number of guardians to be drafted will depend on the maximum number allowed per batch set in the Court and the corresponding number of guardians for the dispute.
 Additionally, the `GuardiansRegistry` could return fewer guardians than the requested number.
 To have a better understanding of how the sortition works go to **section X**.
     - Update the dispute object with the resultant guardians from the draft.
 If all the guardians of the dispute have been drafted, transition the dispute to the adjudication phase.
     - Reward the caller with draft fees for each guardian drafted, using the configuration at the term when the dispute was created.

-#### 4.3.5.
-Create appeal
+#### Create appeal

 - **Actor:** External entity not in favor of the ruling decided by the drafted guardians during the adjudication phase
 - **Inputs:**